ZacharyGeurts/AMOURANTHRTX/README.md

 AMOURANTH RTX a next generation engine for raw performance.
 <img width="820" src="https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/assets/textures/ammo.png" />
 <img width="820" src="https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/media/Screenshot%20from%202025-11-14%2021-05-10.png" />

+The whole engine is secured with StoneKey and is supposed to be unbreakable when done correctly.
+My hopes is that it is not a major frame destroyer.
+(12,000+ on 4070ti to work with)
+The goal is a fast as pink photons HDR SDL3 RTX engine that is ready for you, the developer.
+HDR means writing a new surface that works on X11 and everywhere.
+To say this is 99% Grok, I may be understating.
+I call him bro.

 [AMOURANTH RTX Video](https://x.com/i/status/1982578590593282537)